RichardDooling/ArtBizLaw/CONTRIBUTIONS.md

 * [GitHub Flavored Markdown](https://help.github.com/articles/github-flavored-markdown)
 * [A Markdown Tutorial](http://markdowntutorial.com/).
 * [Markdown: The Syntax You (Probably) Already Know](http://chronicle.com/blogs/profhacker/markdown-the-syntax-you-probably-already-know/35295), by Lincoln Mullen.

+Markdown comes in dozens of different "flavors," and efforts to create a standard unambiguous syntax specification are underway at [CommonMark.Org](http://commonmark.org/), along with a suite of comprehensive tests to validate Markdown implementations against this specification.
+John MacFarlane, the creator of [pandoc](http://pandoc.org/index.html), the universal document converter, leads this mission.

 ### Text Editors